-- of damages and the claimant must give the parties at least fourteen days' notice of the date time and place fixed for the hearing. - (4) A claimant who is not in a position to prove damages must state the period of time that will elapse before this can be done. - (5) The court office must then fix either - (a) a case management conference; or - (b) a period within which the assessment of damages will take place.
-45 - (6) The defendant is entitled to cross examine any witness called on behalf of the claimant and to make submissions to the Court but is not entitled to call any evidence unless the defendant has filed a defence setting out the facts the defendant seeks to prove. - (7) The Court must also deal with any request under Part 14 for time to pay.
+- (1) This rule applies where the defendant has admitted liability for the whole or a specified proportion of a claim for an unspecified sum of money. - (2) An application for judgment to be entered for damages to be assessed on an admission under Part 14 must - (a) state whether the claimant is in a position to prove the amount of damages and if so give an estimate of the time required to deal with the assessment; or - (b) state that the claimant is not yet in a position to prove the amount of damages. - (3) Unless the application states that the claimant is not in a position to prove the amount of damages, the court office must fix a date for the assessment of damages and the claimant must give the parties at least fourteen days' notice of the date time and place fixed for the hearing. - (4) A claimant who is not in a position to prove damages must state the period of time that will elapse before this can be done. - (5) The court office must then fix either - (a) a case management conference; or - (b) a period within which the assessment of damages will take place.62 - (6) The defendant is entitled to cross examine any witness called on behalf of the claimant and to make submissions to the Court but is not entitled to call any evidence unless the defendant has filed a defence setting out the facts the defendant seeks to prove. - (7) The Court must also deal with any request under Part 14 for time to pay.